Evolving convex curves by a generalized length-preserving flow: Convergence of the evolving curve

 \section{Convergence of the evolving curve}

-Until now, the evolving curve has been proved asymptotically circular.
-In order to prove that the flow (\ref{eq:2.1.201811}) can efficiently evolve $X_0$ to a circle, one needs to show that the evolving curve indeed has a limit as time goes to infinity.
+Until now, the evolving curve has been proved asymptotically circular by the limit (\ref{eq:3.8.201811}).
+In order to prove that the flow (\ref{eq:2.1.201811}) can efficiently evolve $X(\cdot, t)$ into a circle, one needs to show that the evolving curve indeed has a limit as time goes to infinity.
 In fact, if the speed of the flow (\ref{eq:2.1.201811}) exponentially decays then the evolving curve $X(\cdot, t)$ converges to a fixed limiting curve as time goes to infinity.